corpunWorld Corporal Punishment Research

 The paper is mistaken, incidentally, in stating that the UN Convention on the Rights of the Child "calls for a worldwide ban on corporal punishment".
 The Convention does nothing of the sort.
 The words "corporal punishment" do not appear anywhere in it, and nor does it contain any references to paddling, spanking, or any similar wording.
 What it does call for is the protection of children from "mental and physical violence".
 When countries signed up to the Convention (which, in any case, the USA has not done), they cannot reasonably have supposed that it prohibited ordinary, moderate spanking or paddling which causes no injury.

 Another error is the assertion that "every industrialized nation in the world, except the U.S., has abolished corporal punishment in schools".
-Australia has not yet completely abolished it; more significantly, perhaps, Singapore and South Korea are certainly industrialized countries, to name but two where school CP is entirely legal and in widespread use.
+Singapore is certainly an industrialized country, to name but one where school CP is entirely legal and in widespread use.

 Sanctions for Breaches of Rules